 I get it!
 Sometimes you have to do whatever it takes.
-Accept every deal, no matter how of course from your selected path.
+Accept every deal, no matter how off course from your selected path.

 You are not moving forward.
 You are wasting time.

-I have done this so many times, that it’s embarrassing to admit.
-Say no to distractions that destroy your focus and set you back on your big vision.
+I have done this so many times that it’s embarrassing to admit.
+Say “No!” to distractions that destroy your focus and set you back on your big vision.
+Distractions make you stupid.

 How tragic it is to find that an entire lifetime is wasted in pursuit of distractions while purpose is neglected. ― Sunday Adelaja